Laitei40/VideoAdaona/yt-format-downloader/README.md

 Downloads use yt-dlp's native `continuedl` support and `.part` files, so re-running a download for the same file will resume where it left off rather than starting over.
-Pressing `Ctrl+C` at any point cancels the current operation cleanly and returns you to the menu.
+Pressing `Ctrl+C` at any point cancels the current operation cleanly and returns you to the menu, and closing the input stream entirely (`Ctrl+D`/`Ctrl+Z`, or piped input running out) exits the app cleanly instead of crashing.

 ## Extending